After the Yak was shaved, we suddenly realised we had missed ‘Football Focus’ and proceeded directly to the casting couch.

 Debian

-I dearly wanted to love Debian as I get the impression it is the distribution of choice for Linux officiandos and the technically minded crowd.
+I dearly wanted to love Debian as I get the impression it is the distribution of choice for Linux aficionados and the technically minded crowd.
 Also, it had lots of red during the installation process which was very promising.

 By now, I was getting bored of these time consuming full blown installations onto hard disk so thought I would evaluate the remaining distros simply using the Live CD approach and make allowances for any sluggish performance.